What Credit Score Is Needed for a JCPenney Credit Card?

 • Limit new credit inquiries: Each time you apply for new credit, a hard inquiry is added to your credit report, which can lower your score.
 Limit your applications for new credit and only apply for cards you have a high likelihood of being approved for.

-• Diversify your credit mix: Having a variety of credit accounts, such as credit cards, loans, and mortgages, can demonstrate your ability to manage different types of credit.
+• Diversify your credit mix: Having a mix of credit accounts, such as credit cards, loans, and mortgages, can demonstrate your ability to manage different types of credit.
 This can have a positive impact on your credit score, as long as you maintain good payment habits.

 If you’re struggling to improve your credit score on your own, consider seeking professional help from a reputable credit repair company like Credit Saint.
 They help clients remove inaccurate negative items from their credit reports, such as late payments, collections, charge-offs, foreclosures, repossessions, and bankruptcies.